JuliaGraphics/Luxor.jl/docs/src/explanation/luxorcairo.md

 ![sample arc](../assets/figures/sample_arc.png)

-For convenience and to provide a simpler interface, Luxor introduces `Point`s and dispenses with `Context`s.
+For convenience, and to provide a simpler interface, Luxor introduces `Point`s and dispenses with `Context`s.

-Both Cairo and Luxor use the same coordinate system, although the Luxor `@-` macros position the origin at the center of the canvas.
+Both Cairo and Luxor use the same coordinate system (although the Luxor `@-` macros position the `0/0` origin at the center of the canvas).
 So although Cairo has to calculate the midpoint of the drawing in line 13, Luxor has to calculate the position of the top left corner in line 28.